G. ‘Austraflora Canterbury Gold’ is a low growing shrub reaching 1.5 metres in height and potentially spreading to 4 metres wide.

-The lanceolate leaves are about 40 millimetres long with a grey-green colour.
+Leaves are lanceolate to elliptic, about 40 millimetres long by 5 mm wide; with a grey-green colour above and much paler below.
 The large, nectar-rich flower clusters are yellow to gold in colour.

 Grevillea ‘Austraflora Canterbury Gold’ has proved to be very hardy, drought and frost tolerant with eye catching, bird attracting flowers.
 Many of our specimens are well over ten years old.
 Tip prune occasionally to keep plants compact.

 In our cold climate garden (near Armidale, NSW) plants reach a height of about 1.5 metres with a similar spread.

 Unfortunately, this hybrid appears to have gone out of “horticultural fashion”.
 We rarely see plants for sale in nurseries.

 It grows well in full sun on a reasonably-drained soil.

 All cultivars must be propagated by cuttings to maintain “true-to-type” form.

 Grevillea is a diverse genus of about 360 species of evergreen flowering plants native to rainforest and more open habitats in Australia, New Guinea, New Caledonia, Sulawesi and other Indonesian islands east of the Wallace Line.
 NSW currently has about 85 species although with a lot of subspecies and some informal taxa recognised.